ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

-What gets overlooked when trauma is treated as personal damage?
+What is missed when trauma is treated as damage?

-The difference between an experience and the pattern that formed around it.
+The distinction between the original experience and the pattern built to survive it.

 Expand for the fuller picture